 These lions are on the brink, and we can't let them disappear.

-The Asian lion is at crisis point.
+The Asiatic lion is at crisis point.
 With only 400 left, they survive in one isolated forest in India where they are easy prey for poachers.
 Just one forest fire or disease epidemic could wipe this ancient species of lion out for ever.

-Asian lions are on the brink of extinction due to the risk of disease, disaster and vulnerability to poaching.
+Asiatic lions are on the brink of extinction due to the risk of disease, disaster and vulnerability to poaching.
 They have outgrown their tiny pocket of forest and are increasingly having to wander into neighbouring areas where they risk being killed by trains, vehicles or frightened villagers.

-But we believe that there is still time to turn things around for the Asian lion, and that this incredible animal can be protected and thrive again.
+But we believe that there is still time to turn things around for the Asiatic lion, and that this incredible animal can be protected and thrive again.
 It’s now or never for lions, and for us it has it to be now.